karisdalton/karisdalton/README.md

 # Karis Dalton

-I'm Dalton, and I am a Software engineer.
+I'm Dalton, and I am a Software developer.
 I am currently working with java and laravel but I also periodically use python and Flutter.
 I also enjoy networking.

 ## Skills and Experience
 * 🐍 Python, Java, Laravel